Our Work

 A working definition is near the base of the Hybonoticeras hybonotum ammonite zone and lowest occurrence of Gravesia genus, and the base of magnetic polarity chronozone M22An.

 Possible candidates GSSPs considered so far are at Mt.
-Crussol or Canjuers (SE France) and Fornazzo (Sicily, S. Italy).
+Crussol or Canjuers (SE France), Fornazzo (Sicily, S. Italy) and sites in South America.

 Papers on sections that are also relevant include: